goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-16-eccc-papers-tr25-097-on-the-limits-of-computationally-sound-ipps-in-the-isolated-model-hadar-strauss.md

 ---
 layout: post
 category: cstheoryrss
-title: "ECCC Papers: TR25-097 |  On the Limits of Computationally Sound IPPs in the Isolated Model |
+title: "ECCC Papers: TR25-097 | On the Limits of Computationally Sound IPPs in the Isolated Model |"

-	Hadar Strauss"
 date: 2025-07-16T20:26:32
 ---